EagleoutIce/latex-image-collection/README.md

 ## Color-Palette

 I wrote a [color-palette](https://github.com/EagleoutIce/color-palettes)-package which is used in this collection but you do not need it for the graphics.
-Just exchange all the `shade*` and `palette*`-colors with the color of your choice.
+Just exchange all the `shade*` and `palette*`-colors with the color(s) of your choice.

 All other (global) definitions are located in the [image-base.sty](image-base.sty)-File.